SahitiN/SahitiN/README.md

 ## 🚀 About Me

-I'm a Data Engineer and aspiring Data Scientist pursuing my Master's in Information Systems at Northeastern University, graduating in May 2025.
-I’m passionate about turning data into powerful insights and have experience in designing robust ETL pipelines, building data architectures, and developing intelligent research tools.

----
+As a master’s student in Information Systems at Northeastern University, I blend strong technical expertise with real-world experience to solve complex data challenges.
+Previously a Data Engineering Analyst at Accenture, I’ve led large-scale ETL pipeline implementations, automated workflows with Airflow, and developed interactive BI dashboards that drove critical business insights across supply chain and retail domains.

+My passion lies in turning data into impact.
+Whether it’s optimizing BigQuery procedures to boost efficiency, designing multi-modal document exploration tools using FastAPI and LangChain, or analyzing global GHG emissions with predictive models, I bring curiosity, precision, and creativity to every project.

+I’m skilled in Python, SQL, cloud platforms like AWS, GCP, and Azure, and love working at the intersection of data engineering, machine learning, and business intelligence.
+With a foundation in both engineering and research, I’m always excited to explore emerging technologies and contribute to data-driven decision-making.

 ## 💼 Experience Highlights